OWASP/owasp-mastg/Document/0x07b-Assessing-Anti-Reverse-Engineering-Schemes.md

 # Assessing Anti-Reverse Engineering Schemes

+Software protections are controversial topic.
+Some security experts dismiss client-side controls, such as anti-tampering and obfuscation, outright.
+Security-by-obscurity, they argue, is not real security, thus from a security standpoint no value is added.
+In the MASVS and MSTG, we take a more pragmatic approach.
+Given that software protection controls are used fairly widely in the mobile world, we argue that there is *some* benefit to such controls, as long as they aren't used to *replace *solid security controls.

+What's more, mobile app security testers encounter anti-reversing mechanisms in their daily work, and they not only need ways to "deal" with them to enable static/dynamic analysis, but also to give an assessment on whether these mechanisms are used appropriately and effectively.

-In practice, you'll find that many mobile apps implement defenses aiming to make reverse engineering and tampering more difficult.
-There are several reason why the developers choose to do this: For example, the intention could be to add some protection to locally saved data, to make it more difficult to steal the source code and IP, or to prevent users from tampering with the behaviour of the app.
-As a security tester, being asked to give an assessment of the effectiveness of such defenses is becoming more and more common.
+The point of software-based reversing defenses is indeed to add obscurity - enough to deter some adversaries from achieving certain goals.
+There are several reason why developers choose to do this: For example, the intention could be to make it more difficult to steal the source code and IP, or to prevent malware running on the same device from tampering with the runtime behaviour of the app.

-A sizable percentage of security experts will interject: "But anti-reversing defenses can be bypassed!
-They don't add anything but security-by-obscurity!".
-And they're right: Ultimately, software-based defenses can always be defeated, and they should **never** be used in place of solid security controls.
-The point of this kind of defenses is indeed to add certain amount of obscurity - enough to deter and delay particular groups of adversaries from achieving certain goals. *Resiliency testing* is the process of verifying that the defenses implemented have the desired effect.

-Client-side protections are desirable in some cases, but unnecessary or even counter-productive in others.
-In the worst case, software protections cause a false sense of security and encourage bad programming practices.
-It is impossible to provide a generic set of resiliency controls that "just works" in every possible case.
-For this reason, proper attack modeling is a necessary prerequisite before implementing any form of software protections.

-In the OWASP Mobile Verification Standard and Testing Guide, anti-reversing controls are, for the most part, treated separately from security controls.
-This has several reasons: For one, we don't think that a *lack of anti-reversing controls* should ever be reported as a *vulnerability*.
-Also, assessing anti-reversing defenses requires an extended skillset: The tester must be able to handle advanced anti-reversing tricks and obfuscation techniques.
-Traditionally, this skillset is associated with malware reseachers - penetration testers often don't have this kind of know-how.

-The goal of resiliency testing is to evaluate the robustness of the a software protection scheme against particular threats.
+Resiliency testing is the process of evaluating the robustness of the a software protection scheme against particular threats.
 Typically, this kind of testing is performed using a black-box approach, with the objective of circumventing the software protection scheme and reaching a pre-defined goal, such as extracting sensitive assets.
+This process requires skills that are not typically associated with penetration testing: The tester must be able to handle advanced anti-reversing tricks and obfuscation techniques.
+Traditionally, this is the domain of malware analysts.

 Resiliency testing can be performed in the context of a regular mobile app security test, or stand-alone to verify the effectiveness of a software protection scheme.
 The process consists of the following high-level steps:

 1. Assess whether a suitable and reasonable threat model exists, and the anti-reversing controls fit the threat model;
 2. Assess the effectiveness of the defenses in countering the identified threats using hybrid static/dynamic analysis.
 In other words, play the role of the adversary, and crack the defenses!
+3. In some scenarios, white-box testing can be added to assess specific features of the protection scheme in an isolated fashion (e.g., a particular obfuscation method).

 ## Assessing the Threat Model and Software Protection Architecture

+Client-side protections are desirable in some cases, but unnecessary or even counter-productive in others.
+In the worst case, software protections cause a false sense of security and encourage bad programming practices.
+It is impossible to provide a generic set of resiliency controls that "just works" in every possible case.
+For this reason, proper attack modeling is a necessary prerequisite before implementing any form of software protections.

-The software protection scheme must be designed to protect against clearly defined threats - otherwise it is no more than a random collection of anti-debugging tricks.
-The OWASP Reverse Engineering and Code Modification Prevention Project [2] lists the following potential threats associated with reverse engineering and tampering:
+The software protection scheme must be designed to protect against clearly defined threats.
+The OWASP Reverse Engineering and Code Modification Prevention Project <sup>[1]</sup> lists the following threats associated with reverse engineering and tampering:

 - Spoofing Identity - Attackers may attempt to modify the mobile application code on a victim’s device to force the application to transmit a user’s authentication credentials (username and password) to a third party malicious site.
 Hence, the attacker can masquerade as the user in future transactions;